 And that makes me sad.
 And because of Huizinga (1938!)
 I understand why.
 To me the most beautiful thing about making is its playfulness, curiosity and openness.
 This playfulness leads to special things.

 At the Bay Area Maker Faire they held a cupcake-race.
 Look at it.
 LOOK AT IT!

-Huizinga describes making as the temporary erasure of the world.
+Huizinga describes play as the temporary erasure of the world.
 He would probably see the cupcake-race fitting into that context.
 It costs a lot of time, it’s crazy, strange and it makes me laugh so hard.
 It comes to mind often.
 It inspires me.
 I want it.